Skip to content

 Spanish Verb Tenses Explained for English Speakers: The Complete Overview

-Last Updated on May 12, 2026 by Viviana
+Last Updated on June 18, 2026 by I Love Spanish Club

 One of the first questions every Spanish learner asks is: “How many verb tenses does Spanish have — and do I really need to learn all of them?”

 In this guide we’ll cover all the essential Spanish verb tenses with simple explanations, real examples, and a comparison to English so you always know exactly what you’re dealing with.
+If you want to practice these tenses in real conversations, a native tutor on Italki can help you use them naturally from day one.

 How Spanish Verb Tenses Work